lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 and the forcing function for this is software literacy

+new democracy
+DAO is first attempt since co op to build new org form

+ 50/50 failure rate of command and control

+ governance is on block chain

+use egyptian whips - each take turns to fight off slackers

 Deep time
 ---------
 Wooden stone topped spears from SA found 1/2M years ago - before homo sapiens!